 What is fueling the Great Resignation?

-There are numerous reasons, most originating from the pandemic that started in early ’20.
+There are numerous factors, most originating from the pandemic that started in early ’20.
 According to a LinkedIn survey, 74% of respondents said the time spent at home had caused them to rethink their current work situation.
-More than 50% cited stress and burnout in their job as a reason for looking elsewhere.
-Others did not like how their employer treated them over the last eighteen months, from a lack of genuine concern to employees being forced to take concessions, while senior executives didn’t.
+Employee priorities shifted.
+More than 50% cited stress and burnout in their job as reasons for looking elsewhere.
+Others did not like how their employer treated them over the last eighteen months, from a lack of genuine concern to employees being forced to make concessions, while senior executives didn’t.
 Healthcare workers and those in hospitality, retail, food service, and other service industries were especially hard-hit.
 In an interview with TIME magazine, former U.S. Secretary of Labor Robert Reich shared that “Workers are burned out.
 They’re fed up.
 They’re fried.
 In the wake of so much hardship and illness and death during the past year, they’re not going to take it anymore.”

 • 33% less turnover

 • 23% more profitability

 “Stop trying to find great employees, focus on becoming the business great employees find.”

 Stop policing and start leading!